bet4a/d3wiki/Transitions.md

 <a name="attrTween" href="#attrTween">#</a> transition.<b>attrTween</b>(<i>name</i>, <i>tween</i>)

 Transitions the value of the attribute with the specified *name* according to the specified *tween* function.
 The starting and ending value of the transition are determined by *tween*.
 The specified *tween* function is invoked when the transition starts on each element, being passed the current datum `d`, the current index `i` and the current attribute value `a`, with the `this` context as the current DOM element.
-The return value of *tween* is an **interpolator**: a function that maps a parametric value *t* in the domain [0,1] to a color, number or arbitrary value.
+The return value of *tween* is an interpolator: a function that maps a parametric value *t* in the domain [0,1] to a color, number or arbitrary value.

 The attr operator is built on top of the attrTween operator.
 The tween function used by the attr operator depends on whether the end value is a function or a constant.
 If *value* is a function: